ginstrom/paladin-novel/manuscript/chapter-03.md

 Outside, the wind had picked up, driving clouds across the grey sky.
 Gond adjusted his grip on the boathook, testing its balance.
 Behind them, the ocean whispered its endless secrets.
 Ahead lay Blackwater, uncertain and dangerous.

 As they prepared to leave, Maera caught Gond's arm.
 "The men you seek—Borin and Kael.
 Blackwater's a large city, but the slave trade makes it smaller.
 Word travels fast in certain circles."
 Her voice dropped.
-"If they're still there, they'll hear you're coming.
+"If they're there, they'll hear you're coming.
 Be ready for that."

-"You think they're still in Blackwater?"
+"You think they could be in Blackwater?"

-"Men like that don't stray far from easy money.
+"Men like that are drawn to easy money.
 And the slave trade's been very profitable lately."
 Her grip tightened slightly.
 "But remember—revenge is a fire that burns the one who carries it as much as the one it's meant for.
 Sometimes the best victory is simply surviving to see another dawn."

-Gond nodded, understanding more than her words conveyed.
+Gond nodded.
 This woman had seen enough escaped slaves to know the hunger for vengeance that drove them.
 Had probably seen what that hunger could do to a person.

 "Thank you," he said simply.